Selling software as a Service (SaaS) is vastly different from selling other, more traditional products.

 A well-structured sales process in SaaS highlights more than the purchase and focuses on building a lasting relationship.

-From defining your ideal customer to sales to customer success hand-off, here’s what the stages of a sales process looks like for a SaaS company.
+From defining your ideal customer to sales to customer success hand-off, here’s what the stages of a sales process look like for a SaaS company.

 1. Defining Your Ideal Customer